frank-xwang/InstanceDiffusion/README.md

 ## Updates
+* 02/21/2024 - Support flash attention, memory usage can be reduced by more than half.
 * 02/19/2024 - Add PiM evaluation for scribble-/point-based image generation
 * 02/10/2024 - Add model evaluation on attribute binding
 * 02/09/2024 - Add model evaluation using the MSCOCO dataset